satyam969/AI-Interview/README.md

 AI Interview is an AI-powered web application that helps users practice mock interviews through **voice interaction**, powered by **Vapi**, and **question generation** using **Gemini** (Google's LLM).
 It tracks user performance via **Firebase**, and provides smart feedback to help users improve their technical and behavioral interview skills.

+## 🔐 Privacy & Features

+### 💼 Resume-Based Interview (Privacy-First)
+Our platform also supports **Resume-Based Interviews** — allowing users to upload their resume to receive personalized interview questions based on their experience and skills.

+🛡️ **Privacy Matters**:
+We value your privacy. **Resumes are processed temporarily in-memory** and **never stored** on our servers or databases.
+Once the interview is generated, all resume data is discarded.

+✨ This ensures a secure, private, and tailored interview experience without compromising your personal data.

 ---

 ## 🚀 Tech Stack